Lighthouses of Gabon

 - Date unknown.
 Active; focal plane 7 m (23 ft); white flash every

 4 s.
 7 m (26 ft) white square tower.
-No photo available, but Google has an indistinct
+No photo available, but Bing has a

 Pointe N'Dombo, about 10 km (6 mi) south of Cocobeach in the northwestern